-- 1. Be alone, at least once, even if it's just a day trip, or a day of solo-exploration in London.
+- 1. Try to be alone, at least once, even if it's just a day trip, or a day of solo-exploration in London.
 Just do it-be entirely alone, pleasing only yourself, depending on no one else.
 Part of the reason you studied abroad was to be independent.
-Nothing will feel more rewarding than solo-navigating your way through buying tickets, traveling, arriving, and enjoying a destination all by yourself. - 2.
+Nothing will feel more rewarding than solo-navigating your way through buying tickets, traveling, arriving, exploring, and enjoying a destination all by yourself. - 2.
 Live every day with the mantra "my time here is short", because it really is.
 Actually, this is not a travel tip, it is just a tip. - 3.
-Don't travel "too much."
-"Too much" varies by student, but if you spend most weekends outside of London, you won't take full advantage of the wonderful city you are living in for a very short time, or the accommodations you have already paid for.
+Resist the temptation to travel "too much" because it is relatively inexpensive/easy to do.
+"Too much" varies by student, but if you spend most weekends outside of London, you won't take full advantage of the wonderful city you are living in for a very short time, or the accommodations you have already fully paid for.
 Consider limiting travel to a weekend or two, or maybe just spring break, and doing more extensive travel at the end of the program.